EnriqueInTech/configure-ad/README.md

   <strong>2.
 Promote Server to Domain Controller:</strong><br>
   - On the Server Dashboard, click on the Notifications button (flag icon) at the top right and click Promote this server to a domain controller.<br>
   - In Deployment Configuration, select Add a new forest.<br>
-  - For the Root domain name, type the domain you'll be using and then click Next.<br>
+  - For the Root domain name, type the domain name you'll be using and then click Next.<br>
   - In Domain Controller Options, confirm the password you'll be using and then click Next.<br>
   - Continue clicking Next in the wizard.
 For Prerequisites Check click Install.<br>
   - The installation will prompt a restart, which will require reconnecting to the VM via Remote Desktop Connection.